-But the big reason a beef stew cooked with Zinfandel is a perfect shelter-in-place dish is because, well, a soft and sumptuous Lodi grown Zinfandel tastes so darned good with it.
-Almost like it's been highly recommended by Mother Nature herself: the acidity in the wine effortlessly balancing the natural acidity of the tomatoes in the stew, while the rounded tannin and scented Zinfandel fruit qualities playing with the fruitiness of the carrots and tomato like kids joyously having a pillow fight.
+But the big reason a beef stew cooked with Zinfandel is a perfect shelter-in-place dish is because, well, a soft and sumptuous Lodi-grown Zinfandel tastes so darned good with it.
+Almost like it's been highly recommended by Mother Nature herself: the acidity in the wine effortlessly balanced the natural acidity of the tomatoes in the stew, while the rounded tannin and scented Zinfandel fruit qualities played with the fruitiness of the carrots and tomato-like kids joyously having a pillow fight.
 Some call this savory synergy umami.
 I call it piece-of-cake.

 And our good ol' Zinfandel-friendly recipe:

 2 lbs. lean stewing beef, cut into 1-inch cubes

 2 medium-sized sweet onions, wedged

 5 cups water

 2 tsp. salt (or to taste)